Allchorne3/NewSassTemplate/README.md

 ---------------------------------------------------------------------------------
 **NOTE**: This project uses a newer standard of SASS (Dart), so the way that sass is implemented is different.
 This project uses "@use" and "@forward" instead of "@import".
+**NOTE**: YOU WILL NEED TO HAVE NODE.JS INSTALLED.
+TO CHECK IF YOU HAVE IT, TYPE "node -v" INTO TERMINAL AND IF IT SHOWS YOU A VERSION THEN GREAT.
+IF NOT, THEN INSTALLED IT FROM THE NODE.JS WEBSITE
 ---------------------------------------------------------------------------------
 <br>